en

 A close-up image of beautiful blooming purple wisteria.

-Every year in Japan around the first week of May is a collection of four National Holidays that fall within a span of seven days creating a “Golden Week” of holidays.
+Every year in Japan, around the first week of May, there is a collection of four National Holidays that fall within a span of seven days, creating a ‘Golden Week’ of holidays.
 This week coincides with the blooming period of wisteria, and the Japanese hold numerous festivals to celebrate it.

 In Aichi, there are 6 magnificent places where you can immerse yourself in the beauty of the wisteria flowers.
 Check them out!